-- A. Disabled students who meet the criteria of Paragraph C. below are protected from discrimination on the basis of a disability. - B. It is the responsibility of the school district to identify and evaluate learners who, within the intent of Section 504, need special services, accommodations, or programs in order that such learners may receive a free appropriate public education. - C. For this policy, a learner who is protected under Section 504 is one who:
+A. Disabled students who meet the criteria of Paragraph C. below are protected from discrimination on the basis of a disability.

+B. It is the responsibility of the school district to identify and evaluate learners who, within the intent of Section 504, need special services, accommodations, or programs in order that such learners may receive a free appropriate public education.

+C. For this policy, a learner who is protected under Section 504 is one more of such person's major life activities; or